Homemade Healthy Drinks

 - You can add a few drops of lemon juice to your baby food or in water to make it flavourful.

-- You can marinate mutton, chicken, and fish to make it more tender and soft for your baby to easily chew the food.
+- You can marinate mutton, chicken, and fish to make them more tender and soft for your baby to easily chew the food.

 - Lemon juice is perfect for babies above 3 years.
 You can give them a glass of lemonade without any hesitation.